, last updated - US Expats in France

 Financial Planning for American Expats Living in France|

-Looking for Financial Planning for American Expats Living in France?
-France is, for many American expats a popular retirement destination.
-France has so much to offer with Museums, cafes, amazing food, and a great work-life balance.
+Looking for Financial Planning for American expats living in France?
+France is, for many American expats, a popular retirement destination.
+France has so much to offer with museums, cafes, amazing food, and a great work-life balance.
 There are also great income and tax treaties between the U.S. and France that provide benefits to Americans living in France.
 In this article, I will dive deeper into those benefits and identify unique strategies that can be used in France.

 Qualified and Non-Qualified Investments